daos-stack/daos/docs/admin/deployment.md

     Some CentOS 7.x kernels from before the 7.9 release were known to have a defect that prevented `ndctl` from being able to report the NUMA affinity for a namespace.
-    This prevents generation of dual engine configs using `dmg config generate` when running with one of the above-mentioned affected kernels.
+    This prevents the generation of dual engine configs using `dmg config generate` when running with one of the above-mentioned affected kernels.

 #### Certificate Configuration

-The DAOS security framework relies on certificates to authenticate components and administrators in addition to encrypting DAOS control plane communications.
+The DAOS security framework relies on certificates to authenticate components,administrators and encrypting the DAOS control plane communications.

 A set of certificates for a given DAOS system may be generated by running the `gen_certificates.sh` script provided with the DAOS software if there is not an existing TLS certificate infrastructure.

-The `gen_certificates.sh` script uses the `openssl` tool to generate all of the necessary files.
-We highly recommend using OpenSSL Version 1.1.1h or higher as keys and certificates generated with earlier versions are vulnerable to attack.
+The `gen_certificates.sh` script uses the `OpenSSL` tool to generate all the necessary files.
+We recommend using OpenSSL Version 1.1.1h or higher as keys and certificates generated with earlier versions are vulnerable to attack.

 When DAOS is installed from RPMs, this script is provided in the base `daos` RPM, and may be invoked in the directory to which the certificates will be written.
-As part of the generation process, a new local Certificate Authority is created to handle certificate signing, and three role certificates are created:
+As part of the generation process, a new local Certificate Authority is created to handle certificate signing and three role certificates are created:

 ```bash
 # /usr/lib64/daos/certgen/gen_certificates.sh